-Bwindi Impenetrable National Park is a magnificent verdant swathe of forest across the steep ridges of the Albertine Rift Valley, these 331 km²ancient rains forest, one of the few in Africa to have flourished throughout the last Ice Age and it is a home to the rare Mountain Gorillas.
+Bwindi Impenetrable Forest National Park is a magnificent verdant swathe of forest across the steep ridges of the Albertine Rift Valley, these 331 km²ancient rains forest, one of the few in Africa to have flourished throughout the last Ice Age and it is a home to the rare Mountain Gorillas.

 Uganda alone harbors half of the world’s total population of the rare Mountain Gorillas and currently with 459 individuals from an estimated 400 individuals in 2011 as it was revealed by Uganda’s Ministry of Tourism, Wildlife and Antiquities together with the Greater Virunga Transboundary Collaboration in 16th December 2019.

 The world’s total population of the Mountain Gorillas has risen to over 1,063 individuals including the parks from the Virunga Massif with the total population of 603 individuals of Mountain Gorillas i.e. Volcanoes National Park in Rwanda, Virunga National Park in DRC Congo and Mgahinga Gorilla National Park in Uganda.

 Bwindi Impenetrable Forest National Park is an Afromontane forest with dense under growth of fern, vines, and shrubs.
 About 324 tree species have been recorded here 10 of which occur nowhere else in Uganda.

 It is located in south western Uganda on the edge of western rift valley bordering the Democratic Republic of Congo (DRC) shared by Rukungiri, Kabale and Kisoro districts in Uganda.
 The park is next to Virunga National Park of Congo and it is designated as a world heritage site by United Nation Educational, Scientific and Cultural Organizational (UNESCO) in 1994 because of its national and ecological importance.